dbdean/skynet-train/README.md

         --sync s3://your-bucket/training/blahbla
 ```

 As above, other options can be added to modify the training.
+By
+default, the output will be in the `./output` directory.

 If using `--sync`, make sure your AWS credentials are stored in a
 `docker.env` file in the form: